 Bill O'Reilly signed off The O'Reilly Factor on Tuesday night, telling viewers that he is about to take a pre-planned vacation.

-"I grab some vacation, because its spring and Easter time," he said, adding that he had booked this trip "last fall."
+"I grab some vacation, because it's spring and Easter time," said O'Reilly, adding that he had booked this trip "last fall."
 He even has a contest on his website called "Guess Where Bill's Going."

-"I'll have a full report when I'll return," he said.
+"I'll have a full report when I return," he said.
 "We all need R&R."

 The current plan is for O'Reilly to return April 24.

-His show has been losing advertisers since New York Times published an investigative exposé that revealed five women who alleged O'Reilly had sexual harassed or verbally abused them had received $13 million in payments in exchange for not pursuing litigation or speaking publicly about the accusations.
+His show has been losing advertisers since The New York Times published an investigative exposé that revealed five women who alleged O'Reilly had sexually harassed or verbally abused them had received $13 million in payments in exchange for not pursuing litigation or speaking publicly about the accusations.

 Over two dozen companies - including Mercedes-Benz, Hyundai, BMW and Allstate - have pulled advertisements from the Fox show in light of accusations against O'Reilly.